Skip to content

 Key Features

-2. Step-by-step workings for most algorithms (including LU Factorisation and SVD)
+2. Step-by-step workings for most algorithms (including LU Factorisation, SVD, QR, diagonalization, and more).

 Installation and Usage